learn-co-curriculum/dsc-object-oriented-shopping-cart-lab/README.md

 ## Summary
-In this lab, we practiced using instance methods to mimic the functionality of a shopping cart as well as defined methods that give us the mean and median prices of all the items in our cart.
+In this lab, you practiced using instance methods to mimic the functionality of a shopping cart as well as defined methods that give you the mean and median prices of all the items in the cart.